 - 10 oz cauliflower

-- In a large pot add 3 cups of quartered red baby potatoes and fill with water, three quarters of the pot full.
-Add 1 tsp salt to the water.
+- In a large pot add quartered red baby potatoes and fill with water, three quarters of the pot full.
+Add 1 teaspoon salt to the water.
 Bring to a boil and cook for 15 minutes.
 Then add cauliflower to the same pot and cook for an additional 10 minutes or until potatoes and cauliflower are fork tender.

 - Drain and place back in the pot.
 Add olive oil, chopped parsley, garlic powder, salt, and pepper.